ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ### V Backgroung colour (VWWRRGGBB or Vwrgb) <br>
 With this option you can set the colour and intensity of the LEDs that are normally not turned on.
-This option is usefull when there is light leakage between the characters or to highlight the characters turned off.
+This option is usefull when there is light leakage between the characters or to highlight the characters turned off.<br>
 When this option is used the minimal light intensity is set to 50 bits to avoid that the background light with get off during the evening.<br>
 50 bits is 20% of the max intensity.
 When you enter a background of say hexadecimal 10 (=16 decimal) the 20% of 16  = 3 bits and that is almost off.<br>
 <br>
 The format to be entered is hexadecimal, 0123456789ABCDEF or decimal, 0123456789. <br>
 The decimal range is made for users that are not familiar with hexadecimal arithmetic.
 The hexadecimal command is 2 characters for white followed with two characters for Red followed with two characters for Green and ending with two digits for Blue.<br>
-The hexadecimal range is 00-FF, that is a decimal range of 0-256 and the decimal range is limited to 0-9.
+The hexadecimal range is 00-FF, that is a decimal range of 0-255 and the decimal range is limited to 0-9.
 To colour the characters weak red enter V00110000 or decimal V0100. <br>
 To set weak blue enter: V00000011 or V0001 decimal.<br>
 With the command V the background light is turned off and minimal light intensity to 10